 Middle/Junior High & High School Program

 CIMM is proud to present a new program for students in middle school and high school, focusing on the Port of Hueneme and local maritime history.
+This program runs approximately 2 hours 15 minutes accommodates a minimum of 8 students and 2 adults, maximum of 40 students.

-This program can include:
+This program can include the following activites:

 Field trips to Museum